Super-localization of elliptic multiscale problems: Introduction

-In early works on this localization topic, algebraically decaying basis functions were constructed; see e.g. \cite{OwZ07,Berlyand2010FluxNA,OwZ11}.
+In early works on this localization problem, algebraically decaying basis functions were constructed; see e.g. \cite{OwZ07,Berlyand2010FluxNA,OwZ11}.
 A near-optimal localization was later achieved by the Localized Orthogonal Decomposition (LOD) method \cite{MaP14,HeP13,KPY18,BrennerLOD} which constructs a fixed number of basis functions per mesh entity which decay exponentially in modulus relative to the coarse mesh size $H$.
 Hence, computable local basis functions on patches of diameter $\mathcal O(H|\log H|)$ are sufficient to preserve optimal algebraic rates of convergence in $H$ without any pre-asymptotic effects.
-Other localization techniques such as the AL basis \cite{GGS12} and generalized finite element methods based on local spectral computations and the partition of unity method \cite{BaL11,Chen21,Ma21} lead to qualitatively similar results.
-While for such approaches the basis functions are local by construction, algebraic accuracy in $H$ requires to moderately enlarge the number of basis functions per mesh entity.
+Other localization techniques such as the AL basis \cite{GGS12} and generalized finite element methods \cite{BaL11,Chen21,Ma21} lead to qualitatively similar results.
+The latter approaches are based on local spectral computations and the partition of unity method.
+Its basis functions are local by construction.
+However, algebraic accuracy in $H$ typically requires to moderately enlarge the number of basis functions per mesh entity.
 Hence, the dimension of the approximation space grows by a logarithmic-in-$H$ multiplicative factor.
 The number of non-zero entries in the resulting stiffness matrices leads to a rough complexity estimate of the different methods.
-Compared to the tentative minimum number of non-zero entries which is proportional to the number of mesh entities, the overhead is $\mathcal O(|\log H|^{d})$ for LOD-type methods and $\mathcal O(|\log H|^{d+1})$ for the other techniques according to the existing theoretical predictions.
+Compared to the tentative minimum number of non-zero entries which is proportional to the number of mesh entities, the multiplicative overhead is $\mathcal O(|\log H|^{d})$ for LOD-type methods and $\mathcal O(|\log H|^{d+1})$ for the other techniques according to the existing theoretical predictions.
 Even in practice, none of the known constructions seem to reduce the overhead below $\mathcal O(|\log H|^{d})$ without reducing the approximation rate.